meruyert93/Pubic-Api-List/README.md

 This app shows a list of public APIs that are fetched from https://api.publicapis.org.

 ## Description
 The task was done as part of the application process.
+It is possible to search by API name and filter by category name.

 ## More Info
 The app can be further optimised and improved.
+One remark: it was necessary to use Vuex store here.
+However, the store was used to demonstrate knowledge of using Vuex library.

 ## Project setup
 ```